Curriculum (42 - 43 hours)

 Emphasizes human relations and professional development in today\'s rapidly changing world that prepares students for living and working in a complex society.
 Topics include human relations skills, job acquisition skills and communication, job retention skills, job advancement skills, and professional image skills.

-Technical Courses (28 hours)
+Occupational Courses (28 hours)

 Introduces the basic financial accounting concepts of the complete accounting cycle and provides the student with the necessary skills to maintain a set of books for a sole proprietorship.
 Topics include: accounting vocabulary and concepts, the accounting cycle for a personal service business, the accounting cycle for a merchandising business, inventory, cash control and receivables.
 Laboratory work demonstrates theory presented in class.